LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 The tool API allows generating documentation for libraries, directories, and files, complemented with library, directory, entity, and predicate indexes.
-The source files to be documented **must** be loaded prior to using this tool predicates to generate the documentation.
+Note that the source files to be documented **must** be loaded prior to using this tool predicates to generate the documentation.

 Generating documentation